RakshithaMaddala/oracle-customer-churn-sql-project/README.md

 ├── README.md # Project documentation
 └── results/ # Optional folder for screenshots of query results

+## Code
+- You can view the code in

 ## Insights (Example Results)
 - Month-to-month contracts have the highest churn rate.
 - Customers with Fiber optic internet churn more than DSL customers.